-Take this opportunity to see how the diamond’s fire and brilliance performs in these settings.
+Take this opportunity to see how it performs in these settings.

-If you’re purchasing a diamond online, you should view high-quality images and a 360-degree video.
+If you’re purchasing a diamond online, view high-quality images and a 360-degree video, like the example below.

 This gives you an idea of its light performance, but the test is more effective with the diamond in hand.

 Also determine how a diamond appears in natural lighting.
-Jewelry stores set up their lights in a way to showcase fire and brilliance, so you want to understand how it’ll look on a day-to-day basis.
+Jewelry stores set up their lights in a way to showcase fire and brilliance, so understand how it’ll look on a day-to-day basis.

-The cleanliness of the diamond also impacts its light performance.
+The cleanliness of the diamond also affects fire and brilliance.

 A diamond covered in dirt or debris won’t appear brilliant or exhibit fire.
-The particles prevent light from entering the diamond.
+Particles prevent light from entering the diamond.

-Keep your diamond clean by soaking it in water combined with a few drops of mild dish soap.
-You can then gently brush it with a soft toothbrush.
+Clean your diamond by soaking it in water combined with a few drops of mild dish soap.
+Gently brush it with a soft toothbrush.

-It’s also recommended you have your diamond professionally cleaned at least once per year.
+I also recommend having your diamond professionally cleaned at least once per year.
 This ensures grime doesn’t accumulate in a way that will affect its fire and brilliance.